jonoterc/pvr-playground/README.md

 As soon as the initial provisioning is completed, there are a few quick steps to enable the synchronized working directory (in addition to the synchronized directory for vagrant/puppet configuration):

-1. create a directory named "working" at the top level of the project  (i.e.
+1. create a directory named "working" at the top level of the project (parent directory of "vagrant/")

+        > cd ../
         > mkdir working

+2. edit the Vagrantfile (located under "vagrant/") - un-comment the following line:

+        # config.vm.synced_folder '../working', '/var/sites/playground'

-2. edit the Vagrantfile (located under "vagrant/") - un-comment the line that begins "config.vm.synced_folder '../working', '/var/sites/playground'".
-This will activate the working folder (which requires/is owned by the the newly-created "dev" user
+   This will activate the working folder (which requires/is owned by the the newly-created "dev" user)

 3. Next, reload vagrant to make these changes take effect:

+        > cd vagrant/ # return to the vagrant directory
-        >  vagrant reload
+        > vagrant reload # restart the virtual machine

 ### Log-in